minvws/nl-kat-coordination/docs/source/technical_design/environment_settings/rocky.md

 - [Django docs about settings](https://docs.djangoproject.com/en/4.2/topics/settings/)
 - [Django complete settings reference](https://docs.djangoproject.com/en/4.2/ref/settings/)

-## Email Forwarding
+## Email Settings

-In [rocky/rocky/settings.py](https://github.com/minvws/nl-kat-coordination/blob/main/rocky/rocky/settings.py#L102-L122) you have the ability to define email settings for your OpenKAT installation.
-Most settings are by default resolved from the environment variables.
-Any errors will be written to Rocky's email logs as configured in the settings file.
+Using the environment variables as defined in [rocky/rocky/settings.py](https://github.com/minvws/nl-kat-coordination/blob/main/rocky/rocky/settings.py#L102-L122) you have the ability to define email settings for your OpenKAT installation.
+These are the Django email settings, see the [django documentation](https://docs.djangoproject.com/en/4.2/topics/email/#smtp-backend) for more information.